ReDI-School/nrw-html-and-css/lesson18/index.md

 ## Inline Styles

-If you use an HTML style attribute to apply stles to an element, that style will override any other styles defined in a `<style>` tag or a stylesheet.
+If you use the HTML **style** attribute to apply styles to an element, that style will override any other styles defined in a `<style>` tag or a stylesheet.

 Example:

-Consider a heading like this"
+Consider a heading like this:

 ```html
 <h1 class="heading" id="main-h1" style="color: red">Heading</h1>